ibrahimakcayy/pdfmerge/README.md

 # Pdf Merge Using Python
-Pdf merger using PdfMerger an Os in Python
+Pdf merger using pypdf and os in Python